NoCodingGenius/sessions-and-cookies-and-auth-ohMy/README.md

 ## Track 1
   - All coding done in the folder 'tutorial'
+  - To run commands make sure you have `cd`'d in to the `tutorial` folder
   - All the files you will use are created but blank.
     - The `html` files are already done, you only need to write code in `server.js` and `models/user.js`.
       - if you are doing with vanilla pg you may need to create additional files